E4S

 Your design is now directly controlling the forward current flowing through the LED.
 Next, you will estimate the corresponding rate of photons entering your eye…

-In your program’s main loop, toggle a 0.1mA LED current on and off, once per second, using:
+In your program’s main loop, toggle a 0.1mA LED current on and off, once per second, using (replace ??? with your ON value):

 while True: